Consultant Orthopaedic Surgeon

 In November 1999 he was awarded the Walter Mercer Gold Medal and the Arthur Edward Burton Memorial Prize for his performance in the Intercollegiate Specialty Examination in Orthopaedic Surgery.
 The following year he was nominated as the British Orthopaedic Association ‘Young Ambassador’ to the Hong Kong Orthopaedic Association at their annual congress.

-His practice covers the full range of arthroscopic and open shoulder surgery, including ASAD, arthroscopic and open shoulder stabilisation, SLAP repair, arthroscopic rotator cuff repair, shoulder replacement and fixation of upper limb fractures.
-He also undertakes a broad range of elbow, wrist and hand procedures.
+His practice covers the full range of arthroscopic and open shoulder surgery, including arthroscopic subacromial decompression (ASAD), arthroscopic and open shoulder stabilisation, SLAP repair, arthroscopic rotator cuff repair and anatomic and reverse shoulder replacement.

 Teaching and Training is a particular interest of his.
 He is a faculty member of the Watanabe Club, which runs regular shoulder arthroscopy courses around the UK introducing surgeons to arthroscopic shoulder surgery and teaching advanced techniques to established surgeons.
 He has lectured at international meetings and lectures regularly at Brighton and Sussex Medical School and on the South East Thames Orthopaedic Rotation.
-He has set up and runs an annual open surgical skills course and, in 2005, he was appointed a Visiting Fellow at the Brighton University Faculty of Health in recognition of his contribution to post-graduate teaching.
-He is also a member of the British Orthopaedic Association (BOA) and the British Elbow and Shoulder Society (BESS).
+He has set up and run an annual open surgical skills course and, in 2005, he was appointed a Visiting Fellow at the Brighton University Faculty of Health in recognition of his contribution to post-graduate teaching.
+He is a member of the British Elbow and Shoulder Society (BESS).

-Cameron is married with three children and enjoys playing tennis (unfortunately being beaten by his son!), dad’s hockey, skiing (preferably in unusual places), hiking on the Downs/ in the Lakes/ Snowdonia, sailing and windsurfing (fair-weather only nowadays!).
+Cameron is married with three (grown up) children and enjoys mountain biking, cycling, playing tennis (unfortunately being beaten by his son!), skiing (preferably in unusual places), hiking on the Downs/ in the Lakes/ Snowdonia, sailing and windsurfing (fair-weather only nowadays!).